nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.6.
 Updating a Goal

-A `UpdateGoalCommand` object is returned from the `UpdateParser` if the users input is successfully parsed as shown below.
+A `UpdateGoalCommand` object is returned from the `UpdateParser` if the user input is successfully parsed as shown below.
 If the update command is not provided with a goal index, or without any update flags it will throw an exception.

 ![](Diagram_Images/Implementation_Diagram_Images/UpdateGoalCommandParserSequenceDiagram.png)